brugr9/UEPluginVolumeCreator/README.md

-# Volume Creator: An Unreal&reg; Engine Plugin for Rendering of Medical Data &ndash; Readme
+# Unreal&reg; Engine Plugin: Volume Creator &ndash; Readme

 This document is part of *"Volume Creator: An Unreal&reg; Engine Plugin for Rendering of Medical Data &mdash; Documentation"*